SarthakM320/Moodify-Learning/Assignment_1/ReadME.md

 ```

 ## What we have done in this:
-In this project we have written a code to simulate the replication of Viruses.
-We were given the information that the first neighbours of a cell had a probability 0.25 of changing to one
+In this project we have written a code to simulate the Spreading of Viruses among humans.
+We have a Data set of 15,000 humans denoted by cells of an array.

-and the second neighbours had a probability of 0.08 of changing to 1.
+We were given the information that the first neighbours of a cell had a probability 0.25 of changing to one and the second neighbours had a probability of 0.08 of changing to 1.

 We had to initialize a 2D array of Dimensions 100x150 and intialise one element to 1.
 After that we had to swap 8 elements randomily to another 8 elements and then check for the neighbours